Walter Schultz (Gauleiter): Early life

-Schultz was born the son of a farmer in Lautenburg in West Prussia, which today is Lidzbark in Poland.
-He went to the gymnasium and graduated in 1894.
-He then entered military service as a fahnenjunker (officer cadet) in the Baden Pioneer Battalion No. 14, headquartered in Kehl.
+Schultz was born the son of a farmer in Lautenburg in West Prussia (today, Lidzbark, Poland).
+He went to the Gymnasium and graduated in 1894.
+He then entered military service as a Fahnenjunker (officer cadet) in the Baden Pioneer Battalion 14, headquartered in Kehl.
 He attended military school in Anklam and was commissioned a Leutnant in April 1896.
-He was then assigned to Pioneer Battalion No. 19 based in Strasbourg.
+He was then assigned to Pioneer Battalion 19 based in Strasbourg.
 On 18 November 1897, he transferred to the reserves and then returned to school.
-He studied mathematics and natural sciences at Leipzig University and the University of Marburg, receiving a Ph.
-D. in December 1902.
-He then passed the state teacher's examination and began teaching at the secondary level in a realschule in Kassel.
+He studied mathematics and natural sciences at Leipzig University and the Marburg University, receiving a PhD in December 1902.
+He then passed the state teacher's examination and began teaching at the secondary level in a Realschule in Kassel.
 In October 1904, he was appointed a head teacher.
 Around this time, he began to be active in the Völkisch movement.

 Schultz returned to active military service as an Oberleutnant in World War I. He served from 1914 to 1918, was wounded in action and received the Iron Cross, 1st and 2nd class.
 At the end of the war, he left the service with the rank of Hauptmann in the reserves.
-He resumed his teaching career at a gymnasium in Kassel.
-By 1924 he was a member of the Völkisch-Social Bloc, a right-wing political alliance.
+He resumed his teaching career at a Gymnasium in Kassel.
+By 1924, he was a member of the Völkisch-Social Bloc, a right-wing political alliance.
 He then joined the National Socialist Freedom Movement, a front organization set up when the Nazi Party was outlawed in the wake of the Beer Hall Putsch.